Certified Nursing Assistant Programs in Texas 2023: State-Approved Training and Licencing

 With the right dedication and effort, you can become a Certified Nursing Assistant in Texas within a few short months.

-For those looking to become a Certified Nursing Assistant in Texas, the total cost for the CNA class and exam typically amounts to $1,145 ($1,255 if taking the exam oral or in Spanish).
+For those looking to become a Certified Nursing Assistant in Texas, the total cost for the CNA class and exam typically amounts to $1,145 ($1,255 if taking the exam orally or in Spanish).

 However, there are several ways to reduce the cost of the CNA class and exam.
 For example, some employers may offer tuition reimbursement or discounts for employees taking the CNA class.
 Additionally, some schools may offer scholarships or grants to help cover the cost of the CNA class and exam.